-If you’re looking to grow hibiscus plants at home, here are four simple steps to get started.
+Dubbed the queen of the tropical flower, the hibiscus rosa sinensis is not only beautiful to look at, but the Malaysian national flower also has an abundance of health benefits.
+If you’re looking to grow hibiscus flowers at home, here are four simple steps to get started.

 Named after the Greek god ἰβίσκος (Hibikos), Hibiscus rosa-sinensis (or Bunga Raya in Malay) is a flower we’re all familiar with.
 A symbol of courage, life and the rapid growth of the Malaysians, the trumpet-shaped flower was declared as the national flower of Malaysia in 1960, beating out other strong contenders such as ylang-ylang, jasmine, lotus, rose, magnolia and medlar.